-Sample Proclamation
+2018 - Sample Proclamation

-While there is no bonus for having an official proclamation issued by state or local authorities, it is always a good way to stir up interest and public awareness.
+While there is no bonus for having an official proclamation issued by state or local authorities, it is always a good way to stir up. interest and public awareness.
 On occasion clubs will seek to have the local town or city mayor/officials proclaim an "Amateur Radio Week.."
 While there is no bonus for such a proclamation, it is good recognition for the club and amateur radio.
 The following is a rough draft of language for a proclamation.
 Modify it to fit your local city or regional leadership.

-Whereas, Amateur Radio operators are celebrating over a century of the miracle of the human voice broadcast over the airwaves; and

-Whereas, Amateur Radio has continued to provide a bridge between peoples, societies and countries by creating friendships and the sharing of ideas; and

-Whereas, Amateur Radio Operators have also provided countless hours of community services both in emergencies and to other local organizations throughout these decades; and

-Whereas, these Amateur Radio services are provided wholly uncompensated; and

-Whereas, the State also recognizes the services Amateur Radio's people also provide to our many Emergency Response organizations, including add local and gov't served agencies; and

-Whereas, these same individuals have further demonstrated their value in public assistance by providing free radio communications for local parades, bike-a-thons, walk-a-thons, fairs and other charitable public events; and

-Whereas, the state/city of \\\\\ recognizes and appreciates the diligence of these "hams" who also serve as weather spotters in the Skywarn program of the US Government Weather Bureau; and

-Whereas, the ARRL is the leading organization for Amateur Radio in the USA; and

-Whereas, the ARRL Amateur Radio Field Day exercise will take place on June 27-28, 2015 and is a 24 hour emergency preparedness exercise and demonstration of the Radio Amateurs' skills and readiness to provide self-supporting communications without further infrastructure being required; now

-Amateur Radio Week
+Whereas, Amateur Radio operators are celebrating over a century of the miracle of the human voice broadcast over the airwaves; and Whereas, Amateur Radio has continued to provide a bridge between peoples, societies and countries by creating friendships and the sharing of ideas; and Whereas, Amateur Radio Operators have also provided countless hours of community services both in emergencies and to other local organizations throughout these decades; and Whereas, these Amateur Radio services are provided wholly uncompensated; and Whereas, the State also recognizes the services Amateur Radio's people also provide to our many Emergency Response organizations, including add local and gov't served agencies; and Whereas, these same individuals have further demonstrated their value in public assistance by providing free radio communications for local parades, bike-a-thons, walk-a-thons, fairs and other charitable public events; and Whereas, the state/city of recognizes and appreciates the diligence of these "hams" who also serve as weather spotters in the Skywarn program of the US Government Weather Bureau; and Whereas, the ARRL is the leading organization for Amateur Radio in the USA; and Whereas, the ARRL Amateur Radio Field Day exercise will take place on June 23-24, 2018 and is a 24 hour emergency preparedness exercise and demonstration of the Radio Amateurs' skills and readiness to provide self-supporting communications without further infrastructure being required; now Therefore, I name, title of the place, do hereby officially recognize and designate June 18-24 as Amateur Radio Week

-In the \\\\\place\\\\\
+In the place

-Signed\\\\\

-Title\\\\\
+Title